Step 1: Searching for a Variety Name

 Note: Because there is no variety name registration system, our database is incomplete.
 We cannot assure that names cleared are free of conflicts.
 Further, our clearance conveys no legal precedence to cleared names.

-If you have questions about the validity of the name you have chosen, you may contact our office at the address below.
+If you have questions about the validity of the name you have chosen, you may contact Dr. Stephen Malone at email@example.com

 Stephen R. Malone, Ph.D., CCA/CPAg

 Step 3: Permanent Entry in the Variety Name Database

 After the name you have chosen has been cleared through our office, and the decision has been made to use a name, please provide us with information about your new variety and release date or date marketed.